 METHODOLOGY: Develop relationship between S-356 discharges and L-29 Canal rise.
 Estimate the reduction in discharges from S-333 due to rise in tailwater stage in the L-29 Canal.
-USACE Water Management Section may reference the previous S-356 pump-test report for July 2006 operations (report was included in Appendix C of the 2006 IOP Final Supplemental EIS) as a template.
+USACE may reference the previous S-356 pump-test report for July 2006 operations (report was included in Appendix C of the 2006 IOP Final Supplemental EIS) as a template.
+Evaluations will complement the assessment of post-rainfall event responses at LPG-1 and LPG-2, including evaluation of recession rates and hydroperiod response at LPG-1 and LPG-2, which were established by the Corps during the 2016 Emergency Deviation and subsequent extended recovery period.
+The assessments of post-rainfall event responses, which is further detailed in Annex 2, are needed to ensure that existing levels of flood mitigation are maintained within the protected portion of the 8.5 SMA.

 F. Compare the volume of water sent to the 8.5 SMA detention area (S-357) during this Field Test (G-3273 above 6.8 feet) to the historical volume (G-3273 operationally maintained below the 2012 WCP constraint of 6.8 feet, except under Column 2 operations) of water that was sent to the 8.5 SMA detention area.
-The analysis will describe how the operational triggers and/or constraints for S-357 (C-357 canal stage, gradient between Angel's Well stage and LPG-1 stage, 8.5 SMA detention area stage, and/or S-357N operations) are influenced by the Increment 1 operations within the L-29 Canal and NESRS.
+The analysis will describe how the operational triggers and/or constraints for S-357 (C-357/C-358 canal stages, gradient between Angel's Well stage and LPG-1 stage, 8.5 SMA detention area stage, and/or S-357N operations) are influenced by the Increment 1.1/1.2 operations within the L-29 Canal and NESRS.
 The frequency of the applicability of the 8.5 SMA detention area stage constraint will provide information to assess potential effects following future construction and operation of the C-111 South Dade Project Northern Detention Area (NDA).

 METHODOLOGY: Show S-357 discharges under this test (monthly/seasonal/annual) and also tabulate/plot to compare with intra-annual flow frequency exceedance curves for preproject base conditions (July 2002 through May or June 2015).
 Develop intra-annual stage exceedance frequency curves for C-357 stage, gradient, detention cell stage (based on availability of records), including comparison to pre-project baseline developed for analysis item B. Find characteristics of data during current test, compared to pre-test conditions.
+Evaluations will complement the assessment of post-rainfall event responses at LPG-1 and LPG-2, including evaluation of recession rates and hydroperiod response at LPG-1 and LPG-2, which were established by the Corps during the 2016 Emergency Deviation and subsequent extended recovery period.
+The assessments of post-rainfall event responses, which is further detailed in Annex 2, are needed to ensure that existing levels of flood mitigation are maintained within the protected portion of the 8.5 SMA.